artyoomi/rubiks_cube/README.md

 ![image](https://github.com/user-attachments/assets/3f909191-2017-4089-bc69-6f10d6054cf5)

+When using Thistlethwaite's algorithm for the first time (before the databases were generated and stored on the computer), the databases will be generated, it will take some time.
+After generation, the build will work instantly.

 Available commands:
 - "U" - make up turn (+ shift to U');
 - "L" - make left turn (+ shift to L');